 Autumn Plants Containers

-Some parts of the garden may be looking a little tired by the end of summer.
+Some parts of your garden may be looking a little tired by the end of summer.

 Summer bedding has exhausted itself and flowers are starting to fade.